nickneouk/Neoprofile/README.md

 ## Summary

-With over 25 years of diverse finance experience, I bring a unique blend of expertise in finance systems projects, business analysis, and financial modeling, coupled with a strong background in both private and public sectors.
+With over 25 years of diverse finance experience, I bring a unique blend of expertise in finance systems projects, business analysis, and financial modelling, coupled with a strong background in both private and public sectors.
 My career as an ACCA-qualified accountant has involved working with innovative technologies, including Cloud/SaaS platforms like Dynamics 365 F&O/Business Central/NAV, Oracle, Unit4 Agresso, Workday, and Infor.
 This experience allows me to thrive in Agile project environments and deliver effective solutions.

 I am passionate about driving efficiency, improving controls, and providing valuable insights through the strategic application of technology.
 My experience includes:

-* Supporting and analyzing Dynamics 365 Business Central implementations.
+* Supporting and analysing Dynamics 365 Business Central implementations.
 * Identifying inefficiencies and recommending system enhancements.
 * Collaborating with stakeholders to optimize system integration.
 * Rectifying failed system implementations.
 * Developing Excel-based solutions for Non-Current Asset management.
 * Leading Oracle Fusion finance system implementations.
 * Managing project timelines, budgets, and resources.
-* Analyzing business requirements for Dynamics F&O/NAV.
+* Analysing business requirements for Dynamics F&O/NAV.
 * Configuring and customizing Dynamics systems.
 * Providing user training and support.